 However, you’ll likely want to stick to a single serving and avoid seconds if you’re tracking your calorie intake.

 Can you choose your meals with Green Chef?

 Yes, you can choose your meals from Green Chef.
-You’ll have access to all meal options across dietary preferences each week — Keto + Paleo, Vegan, Vegetarian, Gluten Free, Fast & Fit, and Mediterranean.
+You’ll have access to all meal options across dietary preferences each week — Keto, Calorie Smart, Plant Based, Protein-Packed, Gluten Free, Quick & Easy, Delicious Discoveries, and Mediterranean.

 Can I freeze my Green Chef meals?